Panthers v Flyers

 The Nottingham Panthers

-Kevin Carr got the start in goal for a full strength Panthers' line-up opposite Adam Morrison for the Flyers.
+Jackson Whistle, who shutout the Flyers back on February 2nd, got the start in goal for the Panthers opposite Adam Morrison for the Flyers.

 Fife got the games first goal when Sam Jones (7.20) showed great patience to beat Whistle in close after he was found all alone at the back door.

 Shortly after seeing a powerplay chance go by the wayside the Panthers tied things up, Adam Deutsch (12.37) skating out from the corner below the goal line before beating Morrison with a backhand effort in tight.

 Both netminders exchanged key saves throughout the rest of a tense first period and the teams went into the intermission tied at one.

 Nottingham dominated proceedings in the early stages of the second period and that dominance paid off when Mathieu Tousignant found Ollie Betteridge (25.11), with a picture perfect pass, crashing the net and he hammered the puck into the back of the net with his first-time effort.